Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ### How often is the guide updated?

 Left My Heart In New Vegas is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

-### Is there a Wabbajack installer for the guide available?

-No. I already have enough questions asked because users installed a mod without reading what it did.
-I don't want those questions to increase tenfold by providing an automated installer.

 ### Do you have a Patreon I can contribute to?